 The new rules state that all lettering on a number plate must be the same uniform shade of black.
 This effectively bans the use of shading, where different shades of black or colour are used to give 2D characters a 3D look.

-A truly 3D/4D plate with gel-coated or laser-cut raised characters will still be legal as long as the characters are a single shade of black on all faces and the plate complies with all other regulations in terms of font, size and spacing.
+A truly 3D/4D plate with gel-coated or laser-cut raised characters is legal as long as the characters are a single shade of black on all faces and the plate complies with all other regulations in terms of font, size and spacing.

 The regulations also only apply to new plates, so drivers who have previously fitted plates with two-tone lettering can continue to use them, as long as they comply with all other existing regulations around reflectiveness, letter sizing and spacing.